Many Heroes, One Goal

 Missouri, USA

 Two days before September 11, 2001, our youngest child was born.
-He had health problems immediately, and had to be Life-Flighted from the Army hospital at Fort Sill, Oklahoma, to Children’s Hospital at the University of Oklahoma in Oklahoma City.
+He had to be Life-Flighted from the Army hospital at Fort Sill, Oklahoma, to Children’s Hospital at the University of Oklahoma in Oklahoma City.
 This was an hour and a half trip by car.

 But my wife and I didn’t have a car.
 Our previous car had blown up, so I rode with a guy in my unit to work every day.

-I had been talking with another member of my unit, to buy a car he hadn’t driven for two years.
-But he wanted all the money up front, as he’d been burned by other people before, and lost money.
+I had been talking with another member of my unit about buying a car he hadn’t driven for two years.
+But he wanted all the money up front, as he’d been burned by other people before.

-That evening I called him up, and explained our situation.
+That evening, I called him up and explained our situation.
 He immediately agreed to take payments I could afford — $150 a month.
 He was still paying $250 a month for the car, with nine payments left.
 He said to make the balance up with my tax refund.
-I asked him if he would make money on it, and he said no, and it didn’t matter.
+I asked him if he would make money on it, and he said no, but it didn’t matter.

-The next morning I packed up a week’s clothes for my wife, our two children, and myself.
-I picked my wife up at the hospital, and headed up the highway for Oklahoma City.
+The next morning, I packed up a week’s clothes for my wife, our two children, and myself.
+I picked my wife up at the hospital and headed up the highway toward Oklahoma City.

 About 20 minutes outside of Oklahoma City, we had a flat tire.
-I was stuck on the side of the highway, no spare, no jack, in almost 90-degree weather, with my wife and two children.
-About 30 cars passed, no one stopped, even with the hood raised to signal car trouble.
+I was stuck on the side of the highway with no spare and no jack in almost 90-degree weather.
+About 30 cars passed.
+No one stopped, even with the hood raised to signal car trouble.

 Finally, a dump truck (of all things) pulled over.
 He took me a mile up the road to Newcastle.
 It was another mile to the tire shop.
-Once there, I explained my predicament of neither jack nor spare, and they handed me a jack to borrow.
+Once there, I explained my predicament of having neither jack nor spare tire, and they loaned me a jack.

 I got about a half mile down the road when a police cruiser with two officers stopped me.